Cleft and Craniofacial Team

 Why Choose Us

-If your child has a cleft lip and/or palate, you can find the long-term, comprehensive resources you will need at New Hanover Regional Medical Center.
+If your child has a cleft or craniofacial condition, you can find the long-term, comprehensive resources you will need at New Hanover Regional Medical Center.
 Our Cleft and Craniofacial Team's mission is to provide exceptional care for patients and their families with a focus on care coordination, communication and long-term patient outcomes – from birth to adulthood.

 Your child will need treatment at several stages of growth and will likely need related medical and dental care into adulthood.
 Your child may also need to see specialists to help with speech, nutrition, or psychology.
 With your input, the NHRMC Cleft and Craniofacial Team will create and manage your child’s care plan to make sure your child gets all the help she needs.